infinitymdm/cs5783project/ieee/main.typ

 this paper we test only the image generation capabilities of LDMs.

 Like established diffusion architectures, the key operation of LDMs is the diffusion process.
-In this process, outputs are generated from conditioned noise through many sequential denoising steps.
-However, LDMs make two key structural changes to the traditional diffusion formula.
-First, in order to operate on latent representations, LDMs introduce pretrained autoencoder networks to capture key parameters of training data.
+In this process, outputs are generated from input noise through many sequential denoising steps.
+However, LDMs make two key structural changes to the diffusion probabilistic model formula.
+First, instead of training on pixel space, the autoencoder network is trained on the latent space.
+This allows LDMs to capture relevant information while ignoring perceptually irrelevant high-frequency components that must be trained when operating in pixel space.
 Second, LDMs introduce cross-attention layers which enable generative sampling from the learned latent space.

+In this paper, we will base our methods on the `cin256` model provided in @ldm.
+This class-conditional model is trained on the ImageNet dataset @deng2009imagenet.

 == Model Soups
 As described in @model-soups, combining parameters from an ensemble of finely-tuned models can